 Attending Prime Minister's Questions

 Prime Minister's Questions (PMQs) in the Commons Chamber is a popular session.
 It takes place every Wednesday when the House is sitting at 12 noon.
 Tickets are required.
 They are free of charge and are available only to UK residents.
-Overseas visitors my queue on the day and are able to watch is thre is space in the gallery.
+Overseas visitors my queue on the day and are able to watch is there is space in the gallery.

 Tickets for PMQs are available through MPs who have a limited number of tickets allocated to them each year on set days.
 As such advance booking is essential to be sure of entry.
-At present the waiting list for tickets for PMQs from John's allocation is about two years.
+At present the waiting list for tickets for PMQs from John's allocation is over two years.